alanshaw/grunt-include-replace/README.md

 A function called for every included file prior to processing by `grunt-include-replace`.
 It is passed the include file contents, local variables and the file path as parameters and should return the (possibly altered) file contents.

+#### options.ignoreLocalVars
+Type: `Boolean`
+Default: false

+Ignore parsing local variables within `include` expression while replacing.
+This is because that sometimes we don't know the values of local variables, and the template shall be used later with other template engine/method

 ### Usage Examples

 #### Default Options